MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 **So how does a 1-D convolution work?**

-Unlike 2D-convolutions that make a 2D kernel slide horizontally and vertically over the pixels, 1D-convolutions use 1D kernels that slide horizontally only over the columns (i.e. the characters) to capture the dependency between characters and their componsitions.
+Unlike 2D-convolutions that make a 2D kernel slide horizontally and vertically over the pixels, 1D-convolutions use 1D kernels that slide horizontally only over the columns (i.e. the characters) to capture the dependency between characters and their compositions.

 The diagram below shows the architecture we'll be using: